 New Brain Analysis Could Differentiate Brain Injuries

 Considering the brain’s network of activity, rather than just individual regions, could help us understand why some brain injuries are much worse than others, according to a study published PLOS Computational Biology by Maxwell B. Wang, Julia Owen, and Pratik Mukherjee from University of California, San Francisco, and Ashish Raj from Weill Cornell Medicine.
-The displays an astonishing range of responses to injury, depending on its location.
-This is conventionally considered a result of the fact that each region has a specific functional role.
+The human brain displays an astonishing range of responses to injury, depending on its location.
+This is conventionally considered a result of the fact that each brain region has a specific functional role.
 However, there is increasing evidence that the brain’s regions do not operate in isolation but as a network or ‘connectome.’
 Therefore, to understand the effect of injury, we must look not just for localized changes but network-wide changes caused by the disruption of network connections.
 Read more . . .

 Drop me an email at [email protected] if you believe that there are other subjects that are newsworthy.